 The average house has as much lineal footage of inside corners as it does flat seams.
 A good system for taping and mudding inside corners improves the look of every room and saves time.
 A quality drywall job starts with careful planning.

 Applying mud (drywall joint compound) and tape to an inside corner is difficult because it typically involves blending three corners — the intersection of two adjacent walls and the ceiling.
 For inside corners, I prefer to use paper tape instead of fiberglass-mesh tape because it is creased down the center, and it’s strong and easy to work with.

 Before I tape inside corners, I tape and mud the flat seams first so the inside-corner tape laps over them.
 Taping inside corners is done in three steps on three different days: one day for taping and two days for the finish coat.

 After each coat dries, I use a pole sander with 150-grit paper to knock down bumps or rough spots.
 If you don’t have a pole sander, you could use sandpaper wrapped around a flat wooden block.
 After the final coat, I use 150-grit (or finer) paper and sand more thoroughly.

 Step 1.
 Spread the compound, and place the tape.
 Spread the joint compound at least 1/8 in. thick over the length of the joint.
 Starting in the corner, carefully place the tape on the surface of the compound over the joint.
 Press the tape into the compound.

 Step 2.
 Bed the tape with a drywall knife.
-Starting from the center, bed the tape by moving the knife against the joint with medium pressure, angled about 45°.
+Starting from the center, bed the tape by moving the knife against the joint with medium pressure.
+The knife should be angled at about 45°.
 To stop the tape from moving with the knife, press the corner of the hawk, or trowel, into the tape near the other end.